BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

 # TR 64 Compliance Checklist
 TR64 is used as a guideline to safegaurd CIA for our IoT system.
-It provides holistic approches in indentifying and mitigating threats and vulnerabilities.
+It provides holistic approches in identifying and mitigating threats and vulnerabilities.

 Attack Surface|TR64 Reference|Description
 --------------|--------------|-----------